 All candidates should be aware that prior criminal convictions, whether or not the conviction has been expunged, can affect his/her ability to obtain a license to teach in the State of Ohio and/or affect his/her ability to obtain employment in a preschool program, parochial school, public school district or chartered non-public school.

 It is the candidate's responsibility to determine whether he or she is eligible for licensure and/or employment as a teacher in the State of Ohio.Each Walsh University education candidate is responsible for maintaining the high moral and ethical standards necessary to be included in field experiences, pre-student/student teaching and to become licensed to teach in the State of Ohio.

-- The pre-student teaching experience at Walsh University is completed in the same location, and with the same cooperating teacher(s) as the planned student teaching semester.
-Depending on the intended licensure area, these pre-student teaching classes are to be taken one semester before student teaching:
+- The preclinical (pre-student) teaching experience at Walsh University is completed in the same location, and with the same cooperating teacher(s) as the planned clinical (student teaching) semester.
+Depending on the intended licensure area, these preclinical (pre-student) teaching classes are to be taken one semester before clinical (student teaching).

-Course List Code Title Hours Licensure Area and Pre-Student Teaching Course(s) All AYA Licensure Areas AYA 437
+Course List Code Title Hours Licensure Area and Preclinical (Pre-Student Teaching) Course(s) All AYA Licensure Areas AYA 437

 & EDUC 425